sejong-rcv/MLPD-Multi-Label-Pedestrian-Detection/README.md

 For multispectral pedestrian detection, we train and test the proposed model on the [KAIST dataset](https://github.com/SoonminHwang/rgbt-ped-detection), you should first download the dataset.
 By default, we assume the dataset is stored in `data/kaist-rgbt`.
 Please see more details below.

 We train the proposed model with paired annotations provided by [AR-CNN](https://github.com/luzhang16/AR-CNN).
-Download them and place them in the directory `data/kaist-rgbt/`.
+Download and place them in the directory `data/kaist-rgbt/`.

 ```
 <DATA_PATH>